wearefuturegov/fg-knowledge/README.md

 Works fine on Heroku with no extra steps.

-The (encrypted) credentials are checked into the repo, and only a single environment variable must be supplied decrypt them.
+The credentials are checked into the repo [in the new way](https://www.engineyard.com/blog/rails-encrypted-credentials-on-rails-5.2), and a single environment variable must be supplied to decrypt them.

 1. Deploy master branch to Heroku
 2. Make sure the `RAILS_MASTER_KEY` environment variable is set so credentials can be decrypted.